dado3212/spaces-renamer/README.md

   <i>The interface for renaming the spaces</i>
 </p>

 Spaces Renamer supports multiple monitors, and highlights the current space in each monitor with an outline.
+Here it is [in a video](https://vimeo.com/264878100) if you want to see it in action.

 ### The Problem
 I want to be able to rename my spaces.
 While TotalSpaces has this functionality, it's not free, and it has a bunch of other features that I'm not really interested in.